DavAug/chi/docs/source/getting_started/quick_overview.rst

 Above we have seen how chi may be used to infer model parameters from measurements.
-To this end, we assumed that measurements originate from a data-generating process that is approximated by a mechanistic model, an associated error model and a unique set of model parameters - the data-generating parameters.
+To this end, we assumed that measurements originate from a data-generating process that is approximated by a mechanistic model, an associated error model and a set of data-generating parameters.
 For measurements of many biological systems this is, however, a too naïve assumption, as measurements are often taken from different, non-identical entities, ranging from measurements across cells to measurements across patients.
 In these cases, it is well established